Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Sales teams on Dynamics 365 benefit from Copilot's CRM integration: AI-generated call summaries, deal-stage recommendations, and customer insight cards surfaced directly in the CRM interface.
 For organizations already running Dynamics, this is a meaningful upgrade with minimal implementation friction.

 Developers and engineers should default to Claude for serious coding work.
-Claude's 64.0% SWE-Bench score outpaces GPT-4o-based models (57.2%), and its Claude Code CLI is purpose-built for large codebase navigation and multi-file edits.
+Its Claude Code CLI is purpose-built for large codebase navigation and multi-file edits, and its 200K-1M token context holds far more of a real repository than Copilot's 128K ceiling.
 Copilot's coding assistance is fine for Office scripting and simple automation, but it's not competitive at the top end of software engineering tasks.

 Writers, researchers, and content creators will find Claude's prose quality and 200K–1M token context more useful for long-form projects.
 Claude handles 500-page document analysis without truncation; Copilot hits its 128K ceiling and may lose context on large inputs.